hashchange/backbone.inline.template/README.md

 Backbone.Inline.Template can't help you with it and is not useful in that scenario.
 You can find an [alternative approach below][set-element-as-alternative], and additional inspiration e.g. [on Stack Overflow][so-set-element].
 But [be aware of the pitfalls][set-element-cons].

-### `el` attributes must be key-value pairs

-If the `el` of the view has attributes, they must be key-value pairs.
-Boolean attributes are ignored.
-However, that limitation doesn't matter much because almost all attributes are key-value pairs anyway (e.g. `class="foo"`, `lang="en"`).
-Let's look at the edge cases, though.

-- The `contenteditable` attribute must be set with a value, e.g. as `contenteditable="true"`.
-You can't add it as a boolean attribute (`<p contenteditable>`), or it would get lost when the `el` is created.
-That said, according to the spec, `contenteditable` [requires a value][mdn-contenteditable] anyway.

-- The `hidden` attribute is a proper boolean, ie it is [used without a value][mdn-hidden] (`<p hidden>`).
-Unfortunately, you can't mark up an `el` with it.

-Needless to say, you can use boolean attributes on elements _inside_ the `el`.
-They just don't work for the `el` itself.

 ### Leave the `el` in place when rendering

 It may be quite obvious, but maybe warrants at least a mention: The `el` is already in place when you render, so don't throw it away needlessly.
 Nothing breaks if you do ([well, mostly][set-element-cons]), but you take a performance hit and have to face all sorts of event binding woes for no reason.